How to Grow Your Own Plants From SeedGet a head start and grow your favorites by starting plants at home

-- Cover the container or tray: Place a plastic bag or dome over the top, which acts like a mini greenhouse to hold in heat and moisture.
+- Cover the containers or seed trays: Place a plastic bag or dome over the top, which acts like a mini greenhouse to hold in heat and moisture.
 If germination takes longer than a few days, uncover occasionally to allow air circulation and prevent moisture buildup.

 SEED & SEEDLING CARE

 The average household temperature between 60-75 degrees F is sufficient for most seeds to germinate.
-Place newly planted containers in a warm, draft-free spot such as the top of the refrigerator or on a specialized heating mat and check daily.
+However, some may require warmer soil and the use of a specialized heating mat.